vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: This is something we had discussed._

 **M:** Yeah but in the past, people wanted to use javascript, the year before they wanted to use Java, the year before they wanted to use this, and the year after they want to use that, and the next year they want to use that.
-And they are all gone, everybody who ever said "I want to use this or that, and it's all shit, let's use javascript".
-None of them is still in the project, so… it gets boring.
+And they are all gone.
+Everybody who ever said _"I want to use this or that, and it's all shit, let's use javascript"_.
+None of them are still in the project, so… it gets boring.

 _S: So you don't see any big changes regarding GIMP in the near future?_

 **M:** In the near future definitely not, because we have to get some releases out.

 Using other languages?
 Why not?
 There is Rust.
 There is… maybe simpler stuff for doing UI stuff.
 But if that's actually working… I mean: look at this javascript mess.
 Is that really better?
 Just because it's easier?
-Easier just means that more clueless people can write code.
-And they are clueless enough already.
+Easier just means that more clueless people can write code, and they are clueless enough already.
 So it doesn't make it better by making it easier.
 Arrogant but true.

 _S: Anything else you want to change?_

-**M:** Yes a lot of stuff if I don't have to change them because I really have enough things to do (laughs).
+**M:** Yes a lot of stuff if _I_ don't have to change them because I really have enough things to do (laughs).

 So you go organize it better.

 You can be maintainer of whatever subpart, please.
 Please.
 Take away the work from me.
 The contributors need to realize that if you do something really well, they will be in charge of the part they do well.
 Nobody realizes that.